The Same Collapse, Twice

 $W$ is the number of microstates compatible with a given macrostate. $k$ is Boltzmann’s constant.
 The more ways a system can be arranged while looking the same from the outside, the higher its entropy.

 The physics establishment resisted.
 Ernst Mach and others denied that atoms even existed.
-Boltzmann grew depressed.
+Boltzmann grew isolated and depressed.
 In 1906, while on vacation in Trieste, he took his own life.

 The equation was later carved on his tombstone in Vienna’s Zentralfriedhof.
 Within a decade, atoms were confirmed, and Boltzmann’s vision became the foundation of statistical mechanics.